 It seemed impossible, and it would have been easy to give up.
 But, if there’s one thing I’ve learned in the cannabis industry, its that you need to expect the unexpected, and be resilient.
 It all worked out in the end, so I know a thing or two about facing adversity when it comes to getting a cannabis license by any means possible!

-How your state factors into obtaining a retail cannabis license
+How to get a retail cannabis license in each state

 As we mentioned earlier, your state plays a huge role in what steps you need to take.
 Different states will have different requirements, but for the most part, you’ll go through similar processes.
 After all, new states constantly use the existing framework from legal states to develop their own.
 Here is some quick info on how to get a cannabis license in each state: